Karnataka Shuddha Saveri: Film Songs: Tamil

+Album Song: Malayalam Devotional

 Related rāgams

 This section covers the theoretical and scientific aspect of this rāgam.

 Graha bhedam

 Karnataka Shuddha Saveri's notes when shifted using Graha bhedam, yields 1 popular pentatonic rāgam, Amritavarshini.
 Graha bhedam is the step taken in keeping the relative note frequencies same, while shifting the shadjam to the next note in the rāgam.
 For more details and illustration of this concept refer Graha bhedam on Amritavarshini.